Graduate Financial Aid

 Need-Based Aid - If you are applying to a Master's program in the Lynch School and are a U.S. citizen or permanent resident, you may be eligible to receive tuition remission based on your demonstrated, significant need.

-WHEN: Applicants who apply to The Lynch School by the December 1st priority deadline will receive the strongest consideration for Merit-Based Awards.
+WHEN: Applicants who complete the graduate application by the December 31 priority deadline will receive the strongest consideration for Merit-Based Awards.

 Named Scholarships - The Lynch School offers a number of special scholarships to our Master's students.
 These scholarships recognize the academic merit of our incoming students and honor the mission of the Lynch School.

-WHEN: Applicants who apply by the December 1st priority deadline will receive the strongest consideration for Named Scholarships.
-If you complete the application by the December 1st priority deadline, you will be notified at the time of acceptance…all applications must be submitted by May 1st, 2015.
+WHEN: Applicants who apply to a particular graduate program by the December 1st priority deadline will receive the strongest consideration for Named Scholarships.

 Graduate Assistantships - Many offices and departments on campus hire graduate students and provide assistantships (stipends and/or tuition-remission credits) for specific hours of work.
 The Office of Graduate Student Life maintains an updated listing of available assistantships here.